 Vegan leather from eucalyptus fiber

-Eucalyptus can be produced sustainably with little water and energy consumption and thus offers a good environmentally friendly leather alternative.
+Eucalyptus can be produced sustainably with little water and energy consumption, offering a good eco-friendly leather alternative.
 The startup Noani produces vegan leather belts from these eucalyptus fibers and recycled polyester.
-Although the use of polyester is not ideal from an environmental point of view, I think that the Reuse of polyester is better than throwing the material in the bin.
-In the spirit of the Zero Waste Lifestyle even.
+The use of polyester is not optimal from an environmental point of view, but I find that the Reuse of polyester is better than throwing the material in the trash.
+Completely in the sense of the Zero Waste Lifestyle even.

 Cool leather upcycling projects